tdavislab/VIS-DSMT/README.md

 # VIS-DSMT

-Visualization for Discrete Stratification Morse Theory
+This is an implementation and visualization for constructing Discrete Stratification Morse Theory.

-To see a live demo, go to [https://vis-dsmt.herokuapp.com/].
+To see a live demo, go to https://vis-dsmt.herokuapp.com/.

 (The original github repository is: https://github.com/leong1016/Visualization-for-Discrete-Stratified-Morse-Theory)